Saint Vincent (Saint Vincent and the Grenadines): Geography

-The island of Saint Vincent is in the Lesser Antilles chain; it is 29 km long and 18 km wide and it is located 160 km west of Barbados.
+The island of Saint Vincent is in the Lesser Antilles chain; it is 29 km long and 18 km wide, and it is located 160 km west of Barbados.

 It is very mountainous and heavily forested.
 It has a 1234 m active volcano, La Soufriere, which erupted violently in 1812 and 1902.
 The most recent eruption was on 9 April 2021, which resulted in the evacuation of 20,000 residents.

 The island has a total surface area of 344 km2, or about 88% of the total country area, 19 times that of the country's second largest island Bequia.
 The coastline measures about 84 km.

 The climate is tropical and humid, with an average temperature of between 18 and 31 °C depending on altitude.
 More than 95% of the beaches on the mainland have black sand, while most of the beaches in the Grenadines have white sand.

 For many years, this sand was used in the building industry.
 During recent times, because of destruction to the coastal areas, the government has restricted the amount of sand that may be removed from beaches, as well as the specific beaches from which sand may be removed.
-The sand is still used in construction of metalled roads, as it blends in with the colour of the asphalt used for road construction.
+The sand is still used in construction of metalled (gravel) roads, as it blends in with the colour of the asphalt used for road construction.

 Biodiversity

-Saint Vincent is home to endemic birds including the lesser Antillean Tanager, the whistling warbler, and the Saint Vincent amazon.
+Saint Vincent is home to endemic birds, including the lesser Antillean Tanager, the whistling warbler, and the Saint Vincent amazon.
 Some pockets of tropical rainforest are left on the volcanic hills.
 Two species of reptile which are native to Saint Vincent are named for the island, Chironius vincenti and Sphaerodactylus vincenti.

 Volcanic activity

-On 9 April 2021, the first 2021 eruption of La Soufrière occurred and another "explosive event" was reported two days later; eruptions were expected to continue for some time.
+On 9 April 2021, the first 2021 eruption of La Soufrière occurred, and another "explosive event" was reported two days later; eruptions were expected to continue for some time.
 Approximately 16,000 people were required to evacuate the area of their homes.
-Prime Minister Ralph Gonsalves made this comment to the news media: "water supplies to most of the island had been cut off and its airspace closed because of the smoke and thick plumes of volcanic ash moving through the atmosphere".
+Prime Minister Ralph Gonsalves made this comment to the news media: "water supplies to most of the island had been cut off, and its airspace closed because of the smoke and thick plumes of volcanic ash moving through the atmosphere".
 An official added: "we are covered in ash and strong sulphur scents pervade the air ... take the necessary precautions to remain safe and healthy".
 Carnival Cruise Line and Royal Caribbean International sent five ships in total, with a capacity of 7,500, to assist with the evacuation.
 Barbados dispatched a "humanitarian assistance and disaster response" mission to the island.

 Additional "explosive events" occurred on 11 April and on 12 April.
 On that latter day, the volcano "continued to erupt explosively" and was generating "pyroclastic flows" that were "destroying everything in its path".